oculus-samples/Unreal-SharedSpaces/Documentation/SharedSpaces.md

 	<img src="./Media/screenshots/3d.jpg" width="250">
 </div>

-Bob goes through the blue door to start a private match, followed by Alice.
-They end up in the same Blue Room and they now have the same match session id that corresponds to their private room.
-Since Bob was there first, he is the one hosting the room and Alice is connected to him.
+Bob enters the blue door to start a private match, followed by Alice.
+They arrive in the same Blue Room with a shared match session ID for their private room.
+Since Bob arrived first, he hosts the room, and Alice connects to him.

 <div style="text-align: center; padding: 10pt;">
 	<img src="./Media/screenshots/4a_id.jpg" width="250">